brucou/movie-search-app/article/article.md

 In both introduced cases, we have a failure in our specifications, i.e. a **design bug**.
-Our state machine faithfully implements our BDD specifications, but our BDD specifications are not equivalent to our informal specifications : we forgot to consider some cases.
+Our state machine faithfully implements our BDD specifications, but our BDD specifications are not equivalent to our informal specifications: we forgot to consider some cases.

  Design bugs, or specification errors, are particularly tough.
 No amount of type checking, automated testing, and code reviews can reliably crack that nut open. **To detect errors